The nistbladm command allows you to create, change, and display information about any NIS+ table, including the passwd table.

 When the number of days is used to specify some action, such as locking a password, the change takes effect on the day.
 For example, if you specify that a user's password privilege expires on day 9125 (January 2, 1995), that is the last day that the user can use the password.
 On the next day, the user can no longer use the password.

-Values are entered in both the Lastchange snd the Expire fields as a number of days since January 1, 1970.
-For example:Table 11-2 Number of Days Since 1/1/70
+Values are entered in both the Lastchange and the Expire fields as a number of days since January 1, 1970, as in the following.Table 16–2 Number of Days Since 1/1/70 Password Parameter in NIS+

 January 1, 1970